 I will not provide any forms of transportation.

-Setting these boundaries is often difficult- and it may result in backlash or anger from your loved one- but it is essential to demonstrate this consistency.
+Setting these boundaries with an alcoholic or addict is often difficult—and it may result in backlash or anger from your loved one—but it is essential to demonstrate this consistency.

 Parents often fall into a defeating trap of self-blame and self-loathing for their addict child’s problem.
 In turn, when they receive blame from their children directly (you‘re the reason I‘m this way) or (if you and dad hadn‘t gotten divorced, I wouldn‘t have ended up like this), it can only reinforce guilt.

-Regardless of any of your own wrongdoings or shortcoming, your child is responsible for his or her addiction and the subsequent recovery.
+Regardless of any of your own wrongdoings or shortcomings, your child is responsible for his or her addiction and the subsequent recovery.

 DON’T take on the job of getting or keeping your addict child sober

 It is not your responsibility to ‘detox’ recovering addicts or eliminate your home from all potential triggers or stressors.
 It is not your responsibility to be your child’s therapist, sponsor, or medical doctor.
 It is not your responsibility to keep track of any risk factors or potential relapse potential.
-Most of all, it is not your responsibility to keep your child sober.
+Most of all, it is not your responsibility to keep your child sober, even if they’re participating in virtual IOP from your home.

 DON’T neglect your own happiness or health

 Many parents overlook their own sanity and individual priorities in the name of rescuing or protecting their addict child.
 This can be a faulty mistake.
 Part of your child’s recovery journey will entail personal responsibility for his or her life and actions.
-You only enhance yourself and the relationship you can have with your loved one by modeling healthy living, relationships, and well-being.
+By prioritizing your own happiness and health, you can actually model healthy living, relationships, and well-being.
+Setting boundaries for addicts is a crucial step to make room for self-care.

 Taking care of your happiness and health means: